michhar/pybotframework/docs/installation_instructions.rst

 word2vec_ops.so
 ###############
+The C files to create this ops file are part of a zipped file in the Microsoft Azure portal.

+1. If you haven't done so already, clone the pybotframework repo.

+2. Download the zipped file from `here <https://odsc2017.blob.core.windows.net/models/tensorflow_tutorial_data.zip>`_

+3. Unzip the file and place the contents in `pybotframework/examples/tf_bot/data` in the cloned repo.

+4. Enter this `data` directory and proceed with the following steps.

 Before executing these commands, make sure that TensorFlow has been installed on your system.::

     `TF_INC=$(python -c 'import tensorflow as tf; print(tf.sysconfig.get_include())')`